by Rachel Smith

 Saturday, August 17 from 9am to 1pm Register your interest

 The third event in our winter masterclass series will be a treasure trove of pitching tips straight from the experts.
 Journalist and content director Lisa Sinclair, who’s spent a decade at ACP/Bauer editing titles including NW, Woman’s Day and Yours, and is now with Medium Rare Agency overseeing content for Foxtel magazine, will talk about pitching to print.
-On the digital side, Scott Henderson, editor and former digital editor at Men’s Health Magazine will be sharing his tips for increasing your digital pitch hit rate.
-We’ll also have a custom publisher joining our line-up to share their pitching tips for freelancers.
+Clare Brundle from Hardie Grant Media will talk about pitching to custom publishers and content marketing agencies, and we’re also in the process of locking in a high level digital editor who’ll cover the gamut of options there, too.

 We’re also thrilled to have freelancer extraordinaire Lindy Alexander on board for this event.
 Lindy pens the popular blog The Freelancer’s Year and has written for Sunday Life, The Age/The Sydney Morning Herald, The Guardian, delicious., SBS Life, Essential Kids, Jetstar magazine and Homes+.
 She’ll be sharing how to craft successful pitches and letters of introduction to corporates and small business clients to land ongoing work.

 Are you coming along to one of our masterclasses?
 Or got an idea for a masterclass you’d like us to consider?